User Community Service Desk Downloads

 Add a JDBC Driver to DPE

-To configure a new JDBC driver for DPE, follow this guide.
+To configure a new JDBC driver for Data Processing Engine (DPE), follow this guide.
 To learn how to configure other data source supported in DPE, refer to Data Sources Configuration.

 1. Download and copy the files related to JDBC drivers and its dependencies to appropriate subfolders.
 Make sure you have a separate folder for each driver.